Te He Querido, Te He Llorado

 "Te He Querido, Te He Llorado" (English: "I Have Loved You, I Have Cried For You") is a song by Puerto Rican reggaetón recording artist Ivy Queen, from her fifth studio album, Flashback (2005).
-It was written by Queen, Francisco Saldaña and Ernesto Padilla, produced by Luny Tunes, and released as the album's third single on February 4, 2005.
+It was written by Queen, Francisco Saldaña, and Ernesto Padilla, produced by Luny Tunes, and released as the album's third single on February 4, 2005.
 Recorded in the wake of controversial events surrounding her marriage, it was featured on Luny Tunes' reggaeton compilation album Mas Flow 2 (2005) before Flashback (2005) was released.
 A remix version was also recorded and released as a single for Ednita Nazario's twenty-second studio album Apasionada Live (2006).

-It is considered one of Ivy Queen's signature songs, and it is also one of her most popular hits as well.
+Te He Querido, Te He Llorado is considered one of Ivy Queen's signature songs, and it is also one of her most popular hits as well.
 It is a mixture of reggaeton and bachata known as bachaton or bachateo.
 The song's accompanying music video was filmed in Miami, Florida.
 It was directed by Marlon Peña.
 Becoming a commercial success, it reached the Top 10 of both the Billboard Top Latin Songs and Billboard Latin Rhythm Airplay charts.
 Ivy Queen also performed the song as a part of the setlist of her 2008 World Tour which was held from the José Miguel Agrelot Coliseum known as the Coliseum of Puerto Rico in San Juan, Puerto Rico.